amperity/amperity-docs/shared/terms.rst

 .. term-update-dt-start

-Apply the **update-dt** semantic tag to columns in customer records that identify when the data was last updated.
+Apply the **update-dt** semantic tag to columns in customer records that identify when the data was last updated in the source system.
 The field to which this semantic is applied must be a datetime field type.
 At least one customer record must have this semantic tag applied to ensure that the **update_dt** column is created in the **Unified Coalesced** table and to ensure that the **Merged Customers** table behaves correctly.

 .. term-update-dt-end